jamesraymusic/jamesraymusic.github.io/lyrics/welcome-to-the-floor.md

 # Lyrics - Welcome To The Floor

-No, you don't have to be an after [marry?]
+No, you don't have to be an [...]
-If you cant that at all, you just [unworried?]
+If you cant dance at all, you just don't worry
-No, you don't have to be a Fred Astaire
+No, you don't have to be afraid to stand
-There will be no professionnal out there
+There'll be no professionnals there

-Because, this is my party and my music
+Because it's my house, my party and my music
 And you are welcome to the floor

-And gave [out a spare warning?]
+I gave all the neighbors fair warning
 We will stop in early of the morning
-If you think you belong and bring a crown
+If you think you'll be lonely, bring your crowd
-Don't you worry about [...]
+Don't you worry about it being too loud

-Because, this is my party and my music
+Because it's my house, my party and my music
 And you are welcome to the floor

-There is twisting what a twist if you are a twister There be mess inside of melody of mess
+They'll be twisting with a twist if you a twister They'll be mashing taters now if you a mash
-There is fly with a fly if you are a flyer
+They'll be flying with a fly if you a flyer
 Or you can take it slow it doesn't matter Joe

-But, you don't have to be an after [marry?]
+But, you don't have to be an [...]
-If you cant that at all, you just [unworried?]
+If you cant dance at all, you just don't worry
-No, you don't have to be a Fred Astaire
+No, you don't have to be afraid to stand
-There will be no professionnal out there
+There'll' be no professionnals there

-Because, this is my party and my music
+Because it's my house, my party and my music
 And you are welcome to the floor, yeah

 There gonna be twisting now
-And [...] too
+And mashing taters too

 Oooh yeah, you can take it slow it doesn't matter Joe

-But, you don't have to be an after [marry?]
+But, you don't have to be an [...]
-If you cant that at all, you just [unworried?]
+If you cant dance at all, you just don't worry
-No, you don't have to be a Fred Astaire
+No, you don't have to be afraid to stand
-There will be no professionnal out there
+There'll be no professionnals there

-Because, this is my party and my music
+Because it's my house, my party and my music
 And you are welcome to the floor

 Yeah, you are welcome
 To the floor
 To the floor now
-[...]
+to the twist
+Mashing taters...